 Fetzer, A. (2017) Appropriateness, communicative Activity and Context.
 In E.M.
 Pandolfi, J. Miecznikowski, S. Christopher, and A. Kamber (eds) Studies on language norms in context (pp. 173–196).
 Frankfurt am Main, New York: Peter Lang.

 Fetzer, A. (2022) Role of Context.
 In I. Kecskes (ed.)
 The Cambridge Handbook of Intercultural Pragmatics (pp. 139–163).
 Cambridge University Press.

+Givón, T. (2005).
+Context as Other Minds: The Pragmatics of Sociality, Cognition and Communication.
+Amsterdam: Benjamins.

 Goffman, E. (1974) Frame analysis: An essay on the organization of experience.
 Harvard: Harvard University Press.